AdilMir1433/Exam-Service/README.md

-# User Service
+# Exam Service

-A micro service to maintain and manipulate the user data.
-Contains Roles of an ADMIN, STUDENT and TEACHER.

-Communicates with a database to maintain Data.
-Communicates with other microservices.
+A micro service to create online exams.
+The exams are mainted by teacher and admin.
+Students are only allowed to attempt exams